 GPS referenced network time servers utilise the global positioning system to obtain very precise time for computer network time synchronization purposes.
 The GPS system is an US military system monitored by the U.S. Naval Observatory (USNO) and is primarily used for navigation purposes.
 The system consists of a constellation of 24 orbiting satellites.
 Each satellite contains an extremely precise atomic clock that can be utilized by equipment on the surface of the Earth as an accurate time reference.
-Timing signals can be received by a GPS NTP server using a relatively low-cost GPS receiver and external antenna.
+Timing signals can be received by a GPS NTP server using a relatively inexpensive GPS receiver and external antenna.

 The use of GPS in time servers has a number of distinct advantages over other time references, such as CDMA and radio time and frequency broadcasts, that are frequently used for synchronization.